Steve weaving his usual and unique magic.

 But, this is worth your time, I promise.
 It went around a couple of years ago, and because I’m so obviously filled with love for fellow humanity, and not just chocolate, I thought I’d bring it back around.
 Maybe counter clockwise this time.
-But read it.
+But when you get a chance, do yourself a favour and read it.
 For all of its philosophical poignancy/hilarity/downright jocularity.
-Because, it’s been misnamed.

 And I have to allow time for this gorgeously, heart breakingly melancholic lullaby….))